burcakkose/CRUD-App/README.md

 ## API Request Examples

-Here are some examples of how to use the API endpoints:
+Here are examples of how to use the API endpoints:

 ### Add a new device